-Ease and the level of integration is an important factor to consider when evaluating ‘build vs. buy.’
-First and foremost, the new system should be able to integrate and function seamlessly on top of the core system.
+Ease and the level of integration is an important factor to consider when evaluating ‘build vs buy.’
+First and foremost, the new insurance software system should be able to integrate.
+Likewise, the functions should be seamlessly on top of the core system.

 Earlier, issues with integration pushed many insurers to go the ‘buy’ way.
 However, today’s insurtechs have come a long way as they have extensive APIs and they come pre-integrated with other solutions in the marketplace.